C1 (railcar): Design

 The C1 stands 14 ft 6 in tall.
-This was necessary in order for the car to fit through the East River Tunnels, and shorter than similar designs such as the gallery cars used in Chicago or Amtrak's Superliners, both of which exceed 15 ft.
+This was necessary in order for the car to fit through the East River Tunnels, and shorter than similar designs such as the gallery cars used in Chicago and other cities or Amtrak's Superliners, both of which exceed 15 ft.
 The cars are 82 ft 2 in long and 10 ft wide.

 The car has vestibules at both ends.
 It was designed for use at high-level platforms, so the doors sit roughly 4 ft 3 in above the rail.
 The interior is split into lower and upper levels, with accessible seating on the entrance level.
 On the upper and lower levels, seating is 3–2, similar to other LIRR and Metro-North cars.
 This dense arrangement permits a maximum capacity of 180–190 passengers.
 Each level measures 6 ft 5 in from floor to ceiling.
 Passenger response to the 3–2 seating was poor, leading to the adoption of 2–2 seating in the C3.